rlpacheco/search_filters_database/README.md

 # How to access the filters
 1) Select the filter you want to use from the list of files.
 2) Copy raw content.
 3) Paste the content directly in the search engine of the relevant database.
-The filters are already converted in a one-sentence ready to run.
+The filters are already converted into an one-sentence ready to run format.
 4) Cite the original source that developed the filter (information bellow).

 # Useful resources for developing a search strategy